AInisha/hello-world/README.md

 However, The new model will not use Teacher Learning as we are giving predicted output to decoder.

 Overall, Accuracy achieved 97% with 105 epochs, the model was able to achieve good amount of improvement with less dataset giving a higher chance for better Human interaction with larger dataset.
+For the larger sequences prediction, I am currently training  Bahdanau attention model with teacher forcing will keep the github updated once the model is successfully trained.
+Thank you for your time.